Colored operads, series on colored operads, and combinatorial generating systems: Series on colored operads and bud generating systems

 Observe that~\eqref{equ:definition_hook_series} could be undefined for an arbitrary set of rules $\Rfr$ of $\Bca$.
-Nevertheless, when $\Br$ satisfies the conditions of Lemma~\ref{lem:pre_lie_star_well_defined}, that is, when $\Oca$ is a locally finite operad and $\Rfr(1)$ is $\Bud_\Ccr(\Oca)$-finitely factorizing, $\Hook(\Bca)$ is well-defined.
+Nevertheless, when $\Rbf$ satisfies the conditions of Proposition~\ref{prop:pre_lie_star}, that is, when $\Oca$ is a locally finite operad and $\Rfr(1)$ finitely factorizes $\Bud_\Ccr(\Oca)$, $\Hook(\Bca)$ is well-defined. \medbreak